Cosh gradient systems and tilting: Tilting

 \paragraph{With dynamics: Gradient systems from large deviations of Markov processes.} We now turn to sequences of reversible Markov processes with a large-deviation principle and how these generate gradient systems.
 We now describe a formal proof of this type of result, using the example in Section~\ref{sss:cosh-from-ldp-intro} as an illustration.

 \emph{General structure.} Let $Z^n\in \sfZ$ be the Markov process in Theorem~\ref{ftheorem:LDP} for which we want to calculate the large deviations.
 The large deviations of~$Z^n$ can formally be derived in the following way~\cite{FengKurtz06}.
 Let $\Generator^n$ be the generator of $Z^n$.
-For a function $f = f(z)$, define the `nonlinear generator' $\scrH^n$ by
+For a function $f = f(z)$, define the `nonlinear generator' $\scrH^n$ by\footnote{This operator is the generator in the sense of nonlinear semigroup theory~\cite{Miyadera1992} of the nonlinear semigroup

+As explained by Feng and Kurtz~\cite{FengKurtz06}, classical large-deviation results by Varadhan and Bryc relate the large deviations of a random variable $X^n$ to expressions of the form $\frac1n \log \Expectation \pra*{\ee^{nf(X^n)}}$.
+The semigroup above is a generalisation to the case of Markov processes.
+In both cases the expectation under tilting at speed~$n$ allows one to extract the large-deviation behaviour. }

 Note how this is a nonlinear, $n$-scaled exponential form of tilting.
 A crucial step then is to show that

 If in addition the limit $\scrH$ has the particular structure

 then $Z^n$ satisfies a large-deviation principle with rate function $\scrI$ characterized by $H$,